-Today Regent costs a mere $28,000 a year and boasts 1,960 undergrads, 2,130 grad students (including 846 doctoral students), and 346 non-degree students.
-But these numbers do not reflect Regent’s extensive distance learning and extensional education programs.
+Today Regent costs about $26,000 a year and boasts 8,952 enrollment, not counting their Regent’s extensive distance learning and extensional education programs.

 Through its prime location and conservative foundations, Regent fosters cultural outreach to Washington, DC.
 Regent takes faith and politics seriously.
 Empowering that influence are Regent’s booming law and business programs.